 Basic equipment needed in an RFID timing system:

-- Reader: A reader will scan the tags as they cross checkpoints and finish lines.
+- Reader: will scan the tags as they cross checkpoints and finish lines.

-- Antenna: The antenna serves as the crucial piece that communicates information between tags and the reader.
+- Antenna: The serves as the crucial piece that communicates information between tags and the reader.

-- Chips/Tags: A tag contains the RFID chip which stores and processes unique information.
+- Chips/Tags: contains the RFID chip which stores and processes unique information.
 Race participants will wear a tag, usually on their bib.

-- Cables: Cables connect the antenna to the reader.
+- Cables: connect the antenna to the reader.

 - Timing Software: Software will process the information and track time stamps of participants.